learn-co-curriculum/selecting-single-elements-lab/README.md

 You've successfully completed the first question.
 Now, using what you've learned solve the next two problems:

- 1. Set the `linkText` variable to equal the text of the first link, which is "computer scientist"
+ 1. Using the `documentSelector` and `text` attribute, set the `linkText` variable to equal the text of the first link, which is "computer scientist".
+This will be just like you did in the previous README.
+If done correctly, your console will output `the first link text is: computer scientist`.
- 2. Set the `linkHref` variable to equal the `href` of the first link, which is "https://en.wikipedia.org/wiki/Computer_scientist"
+ 2. Using the `documentSelector` and `href` attribute, set the `linkHref` variable to equal the `href` of the first link, which is `"https://en.wikipedia.org/wiki/Computer_scientist"`.
+This will also be just like you did in the previous README.
+If done correctly, your console will output `The first link href is: https://en.wikipedia.org/wiki/Computer_scientist`.

 Good luck!